aldoteran/asko_2024_datasets/README.md

 - `/lolo/dr/`: processed navigation data (dr = dead reckoning), essentially navigation data in friendlier rosmsgs.
 - `/lolo/sensors/`: payload sensor information; the most important here is the `camera/image_mono` topic with the compressed unprocessed image of the backwards-facing camera.
-- `/lolo/perception/`: post-processed data from the acoustic comms (USBL fix), and the calculated relative pose of the light fiducials wrt the AUV's camera.
+- `/lolo/perception/`: "front-end" post-processed data from the acoustic comms (USBL fix), and the calculated relative pose of the light fiducials wrt the AUV's camera.

 The service boat's data follows: